pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 	select * from nation;
 	```

-3. Now go to the TiSpark Terminal window, see if you see the same update made:
+3. Now go to the TiSpark Terminal window, and see if you can see the same update:

 	```sql
 	spark.sql("select * from nation").show(30);